wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    <br /><br />

 Exporters are installed on servers to translate existing metrics into a format that Prometheus can scrape.
-Stock exporters are provided at: https://prometheus.io/download/#prometheus listed here by default port number:
+Stock exporters are provided at: https://prometheus.io/download/#prometheus

+PROTIP: Listed here by default port number:
    * 9100 - <a href="http://github.com/prometheus/node_exporter">node_exporter</a> - <a href="#node_exporter">more</a>
    * 9101 - <a target="_blank" href="http://github.com/prometheus/haproxy_exporter">HAProxy exporter</a>
    * 9102 - <a target="_blank" href="http://github.com/prometheus/statsd_exporter">statsd_exporter</a>